Samuelodan/chess_cli/README.md

 ## Description

 This is a 2-player chess game that runs in the command line.
-Players take turn to move their pieces until there's a checkmate or stalemate, or until a player resigns mid game.
+Players take turns to move their pieces until there's a checkmate or stalemate, or until a player resigns mid game.

 ## Installation

-The more convenient way to run this program is by visiting this [Replit page]("https://replit.com/@Samuelodan/chesscli#README.md") and clicking the
+The more convenient way to run this program is by visiting this [Replit page](https://replit.com/@Samuelodan/chesscli#README.md) and clicking the
 **run** button to start the game.

 If you want to run it locally though, you can clone the repo, go to the